kayr/ezy-query/README.md

 Create a sql file in the directory `src/main/ezyquery` an example below.
-The file name will be used as the generated class name. e.g `get-customer.sql` will be generated as `GetCustomer.java`
+The file name will be used as the generated class name.

+For more convenience you should place your sql files in a package structure that matches the package structure of your java code.

+e.g `get-customer.sql` will be generated as `GetCustomer.java`

 ```sql